dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

 In this lab, you will perform the following:

-- Task 1: Create Incident and alerts
+- Task 1: Explore the Incident and Alerts
 - Task 2: Investigate Incidents & Alerts (Actions)
 - Task 3: Live Responses